amazon-ion/ion-docs/rfcs/inline_symbols.md

 #### `0xF4`: Inline symbol structs

-Inline symbol structs are structs whose field names can be encoded as either symbol IDs or inline symbols.
-The encoding need not be homogenous; some fields can use symbol IDs while others use inline symbols.
+Inline symbol structs are structs whose field names can be encoded as either symbol IDs or inline text.
+The encoding need not be homogenous; some fields can use symbol IDs while others use inline text.

 Inline symbol structs have a type descriptor byte of `0xF4`.
 A `Length` field containing the number of bytes in the struct's representation must always follow the type descriptor byte.

 Inline symbol structs' field names are encoded as a `VarInt` (not a `VarUInt`).
-The sign bit is used to indicate whether the field name has been encoded as an inline symbol or as a symbol ID.
+The sign bit is used to indicate whether the field name has been encoded as a symbol ID or as inline text.

 ```